lbl-camera/MTECS3D/README.md

 _Multi-Tiered Estimation for Correlation Spectroscopy in 3D (MTECS3D)_ is an algorithm designed for estimating the rotational diffusion coefficient from the angular-temporal cross-correlation of X-ray photon correlation spectroscopy images.
+The algorithm is described detailedly in [our paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.214305).
 A relevant presentation can be found [here](https://camera.lbl.gov/seminars) (titled _The Mathematics of Advanced Correlation Data Analysis: How to extract complex dynamics from next-generation correlation spectroscopy experiments_).

 ## Download